aai-research-lab/FastMDAnalysis/VALIDATION.md

 - MDAnalysis comparisons are currently commented out in the RMSD validation for performance reasons
 - Hydrogen bonds validation provides informational counts rather than direct comparison
-- Dimensionality reduction and clustering results are validated for correct shape/format rather than exact values (due to randomness in algorithms)
+- Dimensionality reduction results are validated for correct shape/format rather than exact values (due to randomness in algorithms)
+- **Clustering results are validated against sklearn directly** - FastMDAnalysis and sklearn should produce identical labels with the same parameters and data
 - Some analyses may require trajectory bonds to be defined; the script handles these cases gracefully

 ## Troubleshooting